This post may contain affiliate links. See my disclosure for more details.

 Sell clothes at Carboot sales

-A great option for selling clothes for cash is a carboot sale.
+If you don’t mind getting up early in the morning, another great option for selling clothes for cash is a carboot sale.
 If you can find a free one all the better, but most will charge a small fee to be a seller.

 - Maximise your chances of sales by making sure everything is well presented (ironed clothes look better than crumpled up ones)